telerik/ajax-docs/controls/imageeditor/functionality/loading-the-dialogs-from-external-files.md

 By default, all **RadImageEditor** dialogs are embedded as resource fils in the Telerik.Web.UI.dll file, which makes their customization harder.
 In order to provide an easy way to modify the ImageEditor's dialogs, **since Q1 2012**, the Telerik UI for ASP.NET AJAX installation now comes with an extrafolder named **ImageEditorDialogs** which contains the dialogs' ascx files.
 You can configure **RadImageEditor** to use the external dialog files by copying the **ImageEditorDialogs** folder to the root of the web site and setting the **ExternalDialogsPath** property (also available since Q1 2012) to point to it, e.g.

+>note In order to use the external dialogs of the control in a [precompiled site scenario](https://msdn.microsoft.com/en-us/library/399f057w%28v=vs.85%29.aspx) you have to manually copy the folder with the modified dialogs to the precompiled version of the site.

 ````ASP.NET
 <telerik:RadImageEditor ID="RadImageEditor1" ExternalDialogsPath="~/ImageEditorDialogs" runat="server">
 </telerik:RadImageEditor>